cloudmesh-book/book-latex-2018/cloud-technologies/all.md

 Couchbase, Inc. offers Couchbase Server (CBS) to the marketplace as a NoSQL, document-oriented database alternative to traditional relationship- oriented database management systems as well as other NoSQL competitors.
-The basic storage unit, a \textit{document}, is a ``data structure defined as a collection of named fields''.
+The basic storage unit, a *document*, is a

+> ``data structure defined as a collection of named fields''.

 The document utilizes JSON, thereby allowing each document to have its own individual schema [@www-infoworld-cbs].

 CBS combines the in-memory capabilities of Membase with CouchDB's inherent data store reliability and data persistency.
 Membase